15 best ice skating rinks in NYC

 111 North 12th Street

-Located on the 23rd-floor rooftop of The William Vale hotel in Williamsburg, the Vale Rink offers a fun winter outing with views of the city skyline.
+Located on the 23rd-floor rooftop of The William Vale Hotel in Williamsburg, the Vale Rink offers a fun winter outing with views of the city skyline.
 The Vale Rink is made out of a synthetic form of ice that offers a nearly identical skating experience without the cold and wetness of traditional ice.
 Next to the rink is the Winter Village at Westlight, a heated area offering Alpine-style fondue, Westlight’s signature dishes, and festival craft cocktails.
-Admission to the rink is $20 for adults and includes skate rentals and locker storage.
+Stay tuned for the opening date for the Vale Rink this year.

 Coney Island Boardwalk and West 19th Street